 Do We Have to Disclose Pay Ranges for our Positions?

 The Act also imposes a new obligation on employers to, upon an applicant’s request, provide the “wage range” of a position for which the applicant is applying.
 Additionally, upon the request of a current employee, employers must provide the wage range for the employee’s position.

 Importantly, even in the absence of any wage range requests, employers must provide current employees with the wage range for their position both (1) at the time of hire and (2) when the employee moves into a new position.

 May our Employees Discuss their Pay?

 The Act also calls for wage transparency in the workplace, making it unlawful for employers to prohibit employees from inquiring about, discussing, or disclosing their wages with other employees.
 The Act further prohibits employers from (1) retaliating against employees who engage in such activity or (2) requiring employees to enter into any agreement limiting their right to disclose or discuss their wages.
-[NOTE: Employer attempts to prohibit this activity was already unlawful prior to the enactment of the new pay equity law.
+[NOTE: Employer attempts to prohibit this activity were already unlawful prior to the enactment of the new pay equity law.
 The Act serves to make these prohibitions on employer attempts to suppress such activity by or among employees expressly clear.]

 What are the Penalties for Non-Compliance?

 The penalties for non-compliance with the Act are severe.
 Employers that violate the equal pay provisions may be liable for unpaid wages, compensatory damages, special damages of up to $10,000, liquidated damages up to twice the amount of unpaid wages and/or benefits, equitable relief (such as reinstatement of the employee’s position, fringe benefits, and seniority rights), punitive damages if the employer acted with malice and reckless indifference, reasonable attorneys’ fees and costs.